-Alan Hill is the Executive Director for the Alabama Productivity Center, a part of the Culverhouse College of Commerce and the University of Alabama.
-Alan earned a Bachelor of Science in Mechanical Engineering and a Masters of Engineering Degree from the University of Alabama at Birmingham.
+Alan Hill is the Executive Director for The Alabama Productivity Center, a part of the Culverhouse College of Business and The University of Alabama.
+Alan earned a Bachelor of Science in Mechanical Engineering and a Masters of Engineering Degree from The University of Alabama at Birmingham.

 He has worked on many productivity improvement projects with a variety of industries including healthcare, automotive, aerospace, metal, and chemical.
 He is a Lean-Six Sigma Black Belt and holds certifications in a variety of quality management systems, environmental management systems, health and safety management systems, and lean manufacturing.
 In addition to supporting the state’s economic development initiatives and leading a team of highly talented staff; Alan uses his years of industry experience to support University student internships that provide valuable experiential leaning opportunities to the next generation of industry leaders.
 In his spare time, Alan likes to restore cars with his son.